andresebr/kumodd/README.md

 ```

 Validation is performed when listing or downloading files.
 Native Google Apps and
 certain PDF files do not provide a MD5 digest.
-To detect changes, kumod compares the
+To detect changes, kumodd compares the
 file size and Last Modify time.

 When downloading, if any of MD5 (if available), file size or Last Modify time differ